mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 I used my beard as a beard,
 in the way gay boys and lesbians team up to throw you off the scent.
+I told myself
-I told myself, if you don't try you can't fail.
+*if you don't try you can't fail*.
 If I have a beard,
 no one will think I'm trans.
 I was right.